surendramaran/YOLO/YOLOv8-Image-Classification-Android-Tflite/README.md

 ### Support
 If you find this project helpful and want to support its development, consider becoming a patron on [Patreon](https://www.patreon.com/SurendraMaran).
 Your support will help in maintaining and improving the project.
 Thank you!.

-### Support
-If you find this project helpful and want to support its development, consider becoming a patron on [Patreon](https://www.patreon.com/SurendraMaran).
-Your support will help in maintaining and improving the project.
-Thank you!